 A successful retaliation claim thus requires a finding that the action failed to advance legitimate penological goals, such as preserving institutional order and discipline.

 Parmelee, 145 Wn.
 App. at 247.
-Consequently, whether Sullivan's actions can be classified as create a genuine issue of fact as to whether DOC Policy 590.500, in itself, is not reasonably related to any penological interest.
+Consequently, whether Sullivan's actions can be classified as

+"retaliatory" requires an evaluation of whether DOC Policy 590.500 and the actions taken pursuant to it served legitimate penological goals.